nextpyp/pyp/docs/guide/chimerax_artiax.rst

 .. tip::

-    - Repeat this process for other tilt-series in the dataset
+    - Repeating this process for other tilt-series in the dataset is usually a good idea
     - Depending on the dimensions of the refined map and the number of particles in the tomogram, you may need to downsample the map to make ChimeraX more responsive